 Opportunely, several university degree courses can take you to the next level once you graduate.
 These degree courses are worth pursuing; very competitive, on demand, and they pay significantly well.

-Here is a list of marketable degree courses to study in Kenya:
+Here is a list of marketable degree courses to study in Kenya as of 2020:

 1.Medicine and Surgery